Who can use the large format printers?

 What can I print?

 You are welcome to print items that you create in the Media Design Lab, class projects, posters, and much more.
-You cannot print material that is:
+This includes:

 How can I ensure the best print quality?

 What program should I use to create my poster?

 You can use a wide variety of programs to create your poster!
 We do not recommend using Microsoft Word for the larger print sizes we offer, as the largest page size currently supported is 12 inches by 18 inches.
 We have created a guide for Designing a Poster in PowerPoint, and the fantastic folks in the Media Design Lab can help you create posters using the Adobe Suite.

 Where do I pick up finished print jobs?